7 Best Home Warranty Companies in Arizona 2025

 • Built-in microwaves

-Some companies offer the option to cover additional appliances, including fans stand-alone freezers.
+Some companies offer the option to cover additional appliances, including fans and stand-alone freezers.

 Home Systems

-Home systems are covered at a variety of levels, and here are the systems that are commonly covered.
+Home systems are covered at various levels, and here are the commonly covered systems.

 • Heating